LemonPepperSeasoning/Movie-Stats/README.md

 # General caveats
 - Desired data points such as budget may not be available due to the information not being publicly disclosed.
 - Any currently running Edge instances will be forcefully closed as UIPath tries to open its own instance.
+- If UIPath is stuck on "restoring dependencies", backup and delete ``project.json`` and try again